11/7/2024

 Keith Jensen

-You're going to find a mix of customers that's more tilted to the larger enterprises if you look at SASE alone than when you look at the entire universe, would be my expectation.
-I think that I think we said, yeah, okay.
-It has, when you look at dollar values, right, not customer accounts.
+You're going to find a mix of customers that's more tilted to the larger enterprises if you look at SASE alone than when you look at the entire universe would be my expectation.
+I think we said, yeah.
 Okay.
+When you look at dollar values, right, not customer accounts.
+Okay.
 Yep.
 Okay.
-Europe, I mean, Europe was, I think we mentioned the call international, EMEA was number one.
-I think US, US was number two and Europe was right behind them in number three.
-You know, it's a little bit like the SMB headlines that we talk about every quarter, that the economy is slow, everybody worries about SMB and it continues to do well.
+Okay.
+Europe was, I think we mentioned on the call, EMEA was number one.
+I think U.S. was number two, and Europe was right behind them in number three.
+It's a little bit like the SMB headlines that we talk about every quarter, that the economy is slow, everybody worries about SMB, and it continues to do well.
 I'm not saying there aren't pressures in Europe.
 And as we look forward to the fourth quarter, I don't know that we're expecting anything like an outside performance from Europe, but we'll see how the quarter comes out.

 speaker